graphql/graphql-spec/CONTRIBUTING.md

   Once a query is written, it should always mean the same thing and return the same shaped result.
-Future changes should not change the meaning of existing schema or queries or in any other way cause an existing compliant GraphQL service to become non-compliant for prior versions of the spec.
+Future changes should not change the meaning of existing schema or operations or in any other way cause an existing compliant GraphQL service to become non-compliant for prior versions of the spec.

 * **Performance is a feature**